samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 _With the fading away, and dissolving without a trace of that very craving, giving it up, relinquishing it completely, release, without any clinging._

 The fourth noble truth is the way leading to the dissolution of pain, the whole set of preparations necessary to develop the subtlety of mind and psyche necessary to abandon craving at a moment-to-moment level.
 It is to be developed.
 “_This very noble eight-part path.
-That is: right view, right resolution, right speech, right action, right livelihood, right effort, right remembrance, and right convergence.”_
+That is: right view, right resolution, right speech, right action, right livelihood, right effort, right remembrance, and right concentration.”_
 *(*SN 56.11)

 It is the understanding of these realities and the experience of them that lays out the path to ultimate freedom.
 When they are understood, applied, and developed, they lead to the realization of ultimate freedom.